Before you head to New Orleans, have fun checking out these New Orleans Travel Tips!

 Gretchen said: “Just got back.
 Stay in downtown.
 You can ride the free trolley to everywhere.
 French quarter, French market.
 If you have kids go on a swamp tour.”

 Julie said: “Just got back!
 Cafe Beignet.
 Go to Marigny to hear great music at Snug Harbor.
 We liked Pirates Alley.
 Hotel Monteleone is great.
 French Market.
 Download free apps GO NOLA and Tvfoodmaps.
 Frommers has some self guided walking tours on the web for free.
 Tour a cemetery, Lafayette Number 1 is the best, I think that’s the one with Marie Laveaux’s grave.
 Steam Boat Natchez was nice.
 On previous trips I’ve done a swamp tour and haunted tour.
 Seek out cool courtyards to eat in.”

 Are you ready to check out more places to visit near New Orleans?

 Don’t miss out!
 Get even more awesome Frugal Girls Travel Tips right here…

 Now that you’ve scored all of these fun New Orleans Travel Tips, don’t miss out!
 Find more fun Frugal Girls Inspiration here…

 So… have YOU every been to New Orleans before?

-What are some of your favorite places to see, things to do, places to visit, etc?
+What are some of your favorite New Orleans Travel Tips for places to see, things to do, places to visit, etc?
 Leave a comment & share!